haddocking/prodigy-lig/README.md

 The `-c` flag (or `--chains`) must be used to specify the chain identifiers for the interactors, and for the ligand the residue identifier as well.
 The first argument allows to specify the protein chains to be used in the analysis.
 Multiple chains can be specified by comma separating them.
-The second argument allows us to specify the chain and residue identifier of the ligand of interest.
-The chain and residue identifier must be separated by a colon (`:`).
+The second argument needs to specify the chain and residue identifier of the ligand of interest separated by a colon (`:`).

 For the next examples we will be using the structure from the quickstart [section](#quick-start), 1A0Q.

- If you didn't do so before you can fetch the PDb file with the following line of code from the command line.
+ If you didn't do so before you can fetch the PDB file with the following line of code from the command line.

  ```